Anglo-Irish big house

-The term big house (teach mór) refers to the country houses, mansions, or estate houses of the historical landed class in Ireland, which is itself known as the Anglo-Irish class.
-The houses formed the symbolic focal point of the Anglo-Irish political dominance of Ireland from the late 16th century, and many were destroyed or attacked during the Irish revolutionary period.
+The term big house (teach mór) refers to the country houses, mansions, or estate houses of the historical landed class in Ireland.
+The houses formed the symbolic focal point of the landed Anglo-Irish political dominance of Ireland from the late 16th century, and many were destroyed or attacked during the Irish revolutionary period.

-The Big House
+Term

 The term 'big house' came about due to the simple comparison by the tenants of estates of their dwellings with the comparatively large and luxurious residences of the Anglo-Irish aristocracy.
 They were termed 'big' both in reference to their size and in reference to their influence over the surrounding area.
 Elizabeth Bowen wrote of the big house: